Paradeluxe/Praasper/README.md

 uv venv .venv
 ```

 You should see a new `.venv` folder pops up in your project folder now.
+(You might also want to restart the terminal.)

 Lastly, install `praasper` (by add `uv` before `pip`):